 Chronic Absenteeism Improvement Indicator

 In Ohio’s approved Every Student Succeeds Act (ESSA) plan, chronic absenteeism was identified as the additional measure of school quality or student success because there is a significant body of research around the impact of chronic absenteeism on academic performance.
 Research supports that chronic absenteeism, defined as missing at least 10 percent of the instructional time for any reason – excused or unexcused absences – is one of the primary causes of low academic achievement.
-Beginning in 2017-2018, the Chronic Absenteeism Improvement Indicator will contribute to the Indicators Met measure within the Achievement component.
+The Chronic Absenteeism Improvement Indicator contributes to the Indicators Met measure within the Achievement component.

-Schools and districts will meet the indicator if they meet the established threshold or show improvement from the previous year by:
+Districts and schools will meet the indicator if they meet the established threshold or show improvement from the previous year by:

-- Meeting an improvement standard relative to the starting point of each school or district.
+- Meeting an improvement standard relative to the starting point of each district or school.

 Baseline Chronic Absenteeism